hq9000/hq9000/_posts/2021-06-13-how-i-reduced-eye-strain-by-increasing-the-size-of-mouse-cursor.md

 The eye strain is way higher and productivity drops significantly just because of a tiny screen I have to use.
 Leterally, it is virtually impossible for me to work for more than 1-2 hours straight with such setup.
 Until recently, I was thinking it's inevitable and cannot be solved.

-However, I think I've identified the main culprit of the elevated eye strain and overall fatigue: **a small mouse cursor**.
+However, I think I've managed to identify the sigle most important culprit of the elevated eye strain and overall fatigue: **a small mouse cursor**.

-Surprisingly, the most inconvenience seemed to be coming from visually locating a little mouse arrow.
+It took a bit of self-observation but, surprisingly, the most inconvenience seemed to be coming from visually locating a little mouse arrow, not so much due to smaller fonts and so on.

-When it's not moving, it's almost invisible.
-When it does move, it's not clearly readable either.
+Really, when the cursor is not moving, it's almost invisible.
+When it does move, it's not clearly readable either and it's always an effort to locate it.
+How often do you make youself look at this small arrow?
+Each time, a small inconvenience adds to the overall less-than ideal experience.

 Solution, therefore, was simply to increase its size.
 Being in Ubuntu 18.04 in Gnome 3, I did it through `dconf Editor` utility: